-In August 2022, Defra and the devolved administrations launched a joint call for evidence22 into the current and potential role of methane suppressing feed products in UK agriculture.
-A summary of responses23 received was published in October 2023, providing an overview of general awareness of these products within the industry, views on a potential role for Government to encourage uptake of these products, and perceived barriers to their introduction.
+In August 2022, Defra and the devolved administrations launched a joint call for. evidence22 into the current and potential role of methane suppressing feed products in UK agriculture, to seek feedback on the potential barriers to their introduction.
+Although the consultation closed in November 2022, the Defra website indicates that a summary of the 213 responses received will not be published until the end of 2023.